 2. Can you suggest ways for me to help?

-“My child has had trouble with the last few writing assignments.
-Can you show me how he should be approaching the writing?
-Can you suggest a few ways I might be able to help him with the next assignment?
-Would
+“Lila has had trouble with the last few writing assignments.
+Can you show me how she should be approaching the writing?
+Can you suggest a few ways I might be able to help her with the next assignment?”

 3. How do you usually try to help students understand better?

-“My child really doesn’t seem to understand what’s going on in English language arts.
-When a child is struggling, what types of things do you usually try to help him understand better?”
+“Ben really doesn’t seem to understand what’s going on in English language arts.
+When a student is struggling, what types of things do you usually try to help them understand better?”

 4. Is there any way to break the assignment down more?